qyliu-hkust/ostep-projects/scheduling-xv6-lottery/README.md

 You'll also need to figure out how to generate random numbers in the kernel;
-some searching should lead you to a simple pseudo-random number generator, which you can then include in the kernel and use as appropriate.
+some searching should lead you to a simple pseudo-random number generator, which you can then include in the kernel and use as appropriate (FYI: actually I provide one).

 Finally, you'll need to understand how to fill in the structure `pstat` in the kernel and pass the results to user space.
 The structure should look like what